spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-add-support-for-number-formatting-in-the-storefront.md

 ---
 title: "HowTo: Add support for number formatting in the Storefront"
-description: This document explains how to add support for number formatting in the Storefront UI.
+description: Add support for numbers formatting in the Storefront UI.
 template: howto-guide-template
 last_updated: Nov 04, 2022
 ---